iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 ## Impact of increasing number of deflections
-Increasing the number of deflections significantly increases the accruacy of the recovery of the true class.
+Increasing the number of deflections significantly increases the accuracy of the recovery of the true class.

 ```python